rainlanguage/docs.rainlang.xyz/docs/raindex/4-understanding-dotrain-files.md

 # Understanding dotrain files

 - A `.rain` file is a configuration format combining YAML front matter with Rainlang fragments to define trading strategies.
-- `.rain` files serve as a container for Rainlang to be shared and audited simply in a permissionless and adversarial environment such as a public blockchain.
+- `.rain` files serve as a container for Rainlang to be shared and audited simply in a permission-less and adversarial environment such as a public blockchain.
 - Refer [official dotrain specification](https://github.com/rainlanguage/specs/blob/main/dotrain.md) for more details.

 ### File Structure